wasi-m/demo-shop/README.md

 # Shop App
 A simple Category and product structure in Python Django Rest Framework

-Users can demoit here http://demo-shopy.herokuapp.com/ and upload the file.
+Users can demo it here http://demo-shopy.herokuapp.com/

 Project Details